freelawproject/juriscraper/README.rst

 - 1.15.* - Adds date termination parsing to parties on PACER dockets.
 - 1.16.* - Adds PACER RSS feed parsers.
 - 1.17.* - Adds support for criminal data in PACER
+- 1.18.* - Adds support for appellate docket parsing!

 **Current**

-- 1.18.* - Adds support for appellate docket parsing!
+- 1.19.* - Adds support for NextGen PACER logins, but drops support for the PACER training website.
+The training website now uses a different login flow than the rest of PACER.

 **Immediate Future Goals**